accso/java9-jigsaw-examples/README.md

 ### TODOs, LOP, Backlog, Ideas, ...
 No software is ready, ever ;-) So here are some ideas left (any other feedback very welcome!):

-- [ ] Update to newest build (b132 as the time of writing)
+- [ ] Update to newest JDK9 beta (b134 as the time of writing)
-- [ ] Do a bit of renaming and refactoring of module names. modmain had been moda before, so that's why most modules are called modb, modc, ...
+- [ ] Do a bit of renaming and refactoring of module names. (modmain had been moda before, so that's why most modules are called modb, modc, ...)

 ### Related projects
 DepVis, see https://github.com/accso/java9-jigsaw-depvis : Visualization tool for Jigsaw modules